 Students will stay in conveniently located shared flats in/near central London-in a vibrant neighborhood with good transport links.
 Each flat has a fully equipped kitchen, lounges (living rooms) with TVs and shared bedrooms.
-Same sex students will share rooms.
-Costs for accommodations are included in the program fee; students are required to live in program housing.
+Same sex students share rooms.
+Accommodation costs are included in the program fee; students are required to live in program housing.
 We study in classrooms at the CAPA London Study Centre, Cromwell Road in South Kensington, which is about a 10 minute walk from Earls Court or Gloucester Road underground stations.